NewsCrime

 and last updated

-WEST VALLEY CITY, Utah — Two more people are now facing charges following their indictments in connection with a shooting at a West Valley City Halloween party that killed two teenagers.
+WEST VALLEY CITY, Utah — Two more suspects are facing charges following indictments in connection with a shooting at a West Valley City Halloween party that killed two teenagers.

 An altercation at the party at 2600 West Westshire Drive on Oct.
 31 led to shots being fired at a vehicle leaving the area, with two teenagers inside being hit.
 As the vehicle was taking the teens to the hospital, it crashed in Murray.